This post contains affiliate links. Please see our disclosure policy.

 Asian Marinated Flat Iron Steak

-The next day, take the flat iron steak out of the bag and wipe off excess marinade.
-Place the steak on a wire rack while you light your Big Green Egg.
+The next day, take the flat iron steak out of the bag and wipe off the excess marinade.
+This step is crucial for achieving a great sear, as excess liquid can cause steaming rather than searing.

 Asian Marinated Flat Iron Steak